gaehlerm/SoftwareEngineering/README.md

 ## Single Responsibility Principle

-The SRP has already been explained at the very beginning of this book due to its high importance.
+The SRP has already been explained in its own chapter due to its enormous importance.
+At the time of writing I counted 60 occurances of the abbreviation "SRP" in this book here!

 ## Open Closed Principle

+"Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification." - Bertrand Meyer

 // OCP is always a tradeoff what it is closed and open for.
 Adding more types or more functionality? [https://youtu.be/fwXaRH5ffJM]